 Introduction

-I just wanted to make this article pretty short, and I really just wanted to highlight some pretty cool things that you can do with Wolfram notebooks.
-Recently, on Wolfram Community, I posted this article that summarized my physics research and the cool properties of pendulums you can model with Wolfram.
-That article got me upgraded to a Featured Contributer, so I thought I’d talk a little about that here.
+This article isn’t meant to be a deep dive — I mostly want to highlight some cool things you can do with Wolfram notebooks.
+Recently I posted an article on Wolfram Community summarizing my physics research and the properties of pendulums you can model with Wolfram.
+That article earned me a Featured Contributor badge, so I thought it was worth talking about here.

 Mathematica